 When a student has negotiated loans in excess of his/her OSAP entitlement in two or more academic years, he or she is ineligible for further funding until the repayable overpayment(s) is paid in full, or repayment of the overaward is waived for one or more years due to financial hardship.

-The student is required to repay all outstanding loan overawards in full (with the exception of the loan overpayment relating to the first overaward) to the financial institution and/or the NSLSC currently holding the student loan(s).
-Payment can be made from the student’s personal resources or the FAA can exercise discretion in the use of their own bursary or tuition set - aside funds.
+The student is required to repay all outstanding loan overawards in full (with the exception of the loan overpayment relating to the first overaward) to the National Student Loan Service Centre currently holding the student loan(s).

 It is important to recognize that OSAP entitlements are updated for a number of reasons once the academic year has ended.
 The amount of loan overpayment may increase or decrease as information changes.
 The amount of loan overpayment owing by the student will reflect current information on file.
 Therefore, if a prior payment(s) is less than the current balance owing, the student is ineligible until the loan overpayment has been addressed in full.

-The student must provide a copy of the receipt from the financial institution and/or NSLSC showing the date and amount of payment.
+The student must provide a copy of their Loan Statement printed from their on-line account on the National Student Loan Service Centre website showing the date and amount of payment.

 The FAA may waive the collection of a prior year’s loan overpayment(s) in the current year so that the student can apply for funding if the loan overpayment was due to exceptional circumstances and if repayment of the overpayment would involve financial “hardship”.